davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

     # cc1 0.12 0.01
     # as 0.00 0.01

-  The first number on each line is the user time, that is time spent executing the program itself.
-The second number is system time, time spent executing operating system routines on behalf of the program.
+  The first number on each line is the 'user time', that is time spent executing the program itself.
+The second number is 'system time', time spent executing operating system routines on behalf of the program.
   Both numbers are in seconds.